phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x-evk.md

 ### Copying flash image using PHFS (phoenixd)

-To flash the disk image, first, you need to verify on which port plo USB device has been appeared.
+To flash the disk image, first, verify on which port plo USB device has been appeared.
 You can check that using `ls` as follows:

 - On Ubuntu: